-However, there are some foods that should be avoided during pregnancy as it can be detrimental to the unborn baby’s health.
+However, some foods should be avoided during pregnancy as they can be detrimental to the unborn baby’s health.
 Foods to be avoided during pregnancy:

 Due to the risk of contamination with parasites and bacteria such as toxoplasmosis and salmonella, undercooked or raw seafood, beef or poultry should be avoided.
 Unfortunately, this includes sushi and sashimi as well.
-For all of mummies-to-be who has sushi cravings, the safest way to enjoy sushi is to opt for the vegetable or fully cooked seafood options such as fully cooked eel (unagi) or shrimp (ebi).
+For all mummies-to-be who have sushi cravings, the safest way to enjoy sushi is to opt for vegetables or fully cooked seafood options such as fully cooked eel (unagi) or shrimp (ebi).

-Fish is nutritious as it is packed full of omega 3 fatty acids, vitamin B and also a good source of lean protein.
-However, certain fish (commonly the large fishes) such as shark, swordfish, king mackerel and tilefish can be contaminated with high levels of mercury which has been linked to developmental delays and brain damage in the newborn.
-Most other type of fish has generally lower amount of mercury, but should still be eaten in moderation during pregnancy.
+Fish is nutritious as it is packed full of omega-3 fatty acids, and vitamin B, and is also a good source of lean protein.
+However, certain fish (commonly the large fishes) such as sharks, swordfish, king mackerel, and tilefish can be contaminated with high levels of mercury which has been linked to developmental delays and brain damage in the newborn.
+Most other type of fish has generally lower amounts of mercury, but should still be eaten in moderation during pregnancy.

-Undercooked or raw shellfish such as oysters, clams and mussels should be avoided during pregnancy.
-Although cooking helps prevent certain types of infection, it does not prevent the algae–related infections that are linked to red tides which can cause an individual who consume shellfish containing red tide toxins to become very ill with neurotoxin shellfish poisoning.
+Undercooked or raw shellfish such as oysters, clams, and mussels should be avoided during pregnancy.
+Although cooking helps prevent certain types of infection, it does not prevent the algae–related infections that are linked to red tides which can cause an individual who consumes shellfish containing red tide toxins to become very ill with neurotoxin shellfish poisoning.
 Hence, it is generally advisable not to eat raw shellfish, regardless of whether you are pregnant.